IEEE.org

 A. GENERAL PRINCIPLES OF ELECTRONIC INFORMATION DISSEMINATION

-1. The requirements in this Section shall apply to all manuscripts submitted to IEEE journals, transactions, letters, magazines, and conference publications.
+1. The requirements in this Section shall apply to all articles submitted to IEEE journals, transactions, letters, magazines, and conference publications.
+The requirements of this Section do not apply to articles published under IEEE open access conditions.

 2. The terminology used this Section is defined as follows:

 a.
-An author-submitted manuscript is the version originally submitted by the author to an IEEE publication.
-An author includes a completed IEEE Copyright Form during submission of the manuscript to an IEEE publication and thereby transfers the copyright of the manuscript to IEEE.
+An author-submitted article is the version originally submitted by the author to an IEEE publication.
+An author includes a completed IEEE Copyright Form during submission of the article to an IEEE publication and thereby transfers the copyright of the article to IEEE.

 b.
-An accepted manuscript is a version which has been revised by the author to incorporate review suggestions, and which has been accepted by IEEE for publication.
+An accepted article is a version that has been revised by the author to incorporate review suggestions and that has been accepted by IEEE for publication.

-3. IEEE seeks to maximize the rights of its authors and their employers to post the accepted version of an article on the author’s personal web site or on a server operated by the author’s employer.
+3. IEEE seeks to maximize the rights of its authors and their employers to post preprint versions of an article on the author’s personal Web site, on a server operated by the author’s employer, or on a server operated by an approved not-for-profit third party as specified in 8.1.9.G.2 below.

 4. IEEE allows its authors to follow mandates of agencies that fund the author’s research by posting accepted versions of their articles in the agencies’ publicly accessible repositories.